seregazhuk/seregazhuk.github.io_old/_posts/2019-02-13-restful-api-with-reactphp-and-mysql.md

 }
 {% endhighlight %}

-The same logic as an `UPDATE` query has.
-Again we check `affectedRows` property to detect whether a user has been deleted or not.
+Here we check `affectedRows` property of the `QueryResult` object to detect whether a user has been deleted or not.

 `App\Controller\DeleteUser` controller looks the following: